Yogibaer75/Check_MK-Things/check plugins 2.1/redfish/readme.md

 - 2.1.17 - small bug fix to not discover ethernetinterfaces not connected
 - 2.1.18 - rework special agent to use CMK included functions
 - 2.1.19 - agent can handle a device without manager
+- 2.1.28 - HDD/raid controller discovery improved
+	multi system is now possible (blade chassis)
+- 2.1.29 - Temp, PSU and Fan also multi system aware

+plugin in sync with 2.2 and 2.3 version